FIWARE/tutorials.NGSI-v2/docs/ld-subscriptions-registrations.md

 Open two tabs on a browser.
-Go to the event monitor (`http://localhost:3000/app/monitor`) to see the payloads that are received when a subscription fires, and then go to store001 (`http://localhost:3000/app/store/urn:ngsi-ld:Building:store001`) and buy beer until less than 10 items are in stock.
+Go to the event monitor (`http://localhost:3000/app/monitor`) to see the payloads that are received when a subscription fires, and then go to store001 (`http://localhost:3000/app/store/urn:ngsi-ld:Building:store001`) and buy apples until less than 10 items are in stock.
 The low stock message should be displayed on screen.

 ![low-stock](https://fiware.github.io/tutorials.LD-Subscriptions-Registrations/img/low-stock-warehouse.png)